icpc/ccs-specs/Contest_Archive_Format.md

-In summary, if a system supports the Contest API it is very simple to export a correct archive, but it is not required to support the contest API to be able to use this archive forrmat.
+In summary, if a system supports the Contest API it is very simple to export a correct archive, but it is not required to support the contest API to be able to use this archive format.

 The problem package is not available from the contest API but is stored using a similar naming convention.